An Effective Bias Expansion for 21 cm Cosmology in Redshift Space: Fitting to the simulations

 \subsection{Fitting the bias parameters}

 To test our perturbative expansion, we use the same method as in Ref.~\cite{McQuinn:2018zwa} and fit to simulations at the level of the fields, instead of the power spectrum itself.
 Since the power spectrum has a broad shape and our bias expansion has many parameters, fitting directly at the level of the power spectrum could be subject to overfitting.
 Instead, we fit the \textit{fields} at every mode with wavenumber less than $k_\mathrm{NL}$, where for practical purposes we define $k_\mathrm{NL}$ to be the scale at which the simulated 21~cm field smoothed over $k_\mathrm{NL}$ has a maximum value of $|\delta_\mathrm{sim}| = 0.8$ in redshift space.
 In other words, $k_\mathrm{NL}$ is analogous to the smoothing scale $\Lambda$ we introduced in Section~\ref{sec:eft}.
-One could choose a different criterion with which to define the nonlinear wavenumbers, but we find that varying this threshold between 0.6 and 1.0 does not substantially change the range of wavenumbers that we fit.
-Depending on the value of $k_\mathrm{NL}$, we fit between 7 modes at the lowest redshifts, where $k_\mathrm{NL} \sim 0.1$ h/Mpc, and 6043 modes at the highest redshifts, where $k_\mathrm{NL} \sim 1.1$ h/Mpc.
+In principle, one should choose the $\Lambda$ to be much less than $k_\mathrm{NL}$; however, the number of modes available to fit drastically decreases as we lower the wavenumber cutoff, from 6043 modes at $\Lambda = 1.1$ h/Mpc to 7 modes at $\Lambda = 0.1$ h/Mpc.
+Hence, we find that using a smaller $\Lambda$ only increases the fit error, without substantially changing the best fit parameters, so we choose to use $\Lambda = k_\mathrm{NL}$.
+In addition, one could choose a different criterion with which to define the nonlinear wavenumber, but we find that varying this threshold between 0.6 and 1.0 also does not substantially change the range of wavenumbers that we fit.

 In fitting at the field level, we take the error power spectrum,

 where $V$ is the simulation volume, and minimize the value of $P_\mathrm{err} (\boldsymbol{k})$ over all modes up to $k_\mathrm{NL}$.
 We emphasize that this quantity is \textit{not} the same as the error on the power spectrum; it is the power spectrum of errors at the field level.
 Thus, our cost function is